emekambachu/banking-system-mnk/README.md

 ## Features
 - **Authentication:** Registration, login, and 2FA (middleware implemented).
 First user sign-up is automatically assigned as an admin, the rest becomes regular users.
 - **User Registration:** Users can register but will not have login access until the admin approves their account.
 Admin can approve or reject user accounts.
 - **Factories and seeders** There are factories and seeders used to generate dummy data.
-The UserSeeder is the most important one, as it creates an admin, 10 users with random names and emails, with Accounts and 2FA Activation
+Run RoleSeeder first for roles, the UserSeeder is the most important one, as it creates an admin, 10 users with random names and emails, with Accounts and 2FA Activation
 - **2FA:** 2FA is enabled for all users by default on signup or creation.
 When a users logs in, they are required to enter a 2FA code sent to their email (Check log file to see 2FA OTP).
 The code is valid for 5 minutes.
 - **User Roles:** Admin and User roles with different permissions.
 Admin can manage users and accounts, while users can only manage their own accounts.
 - **Account Management:** Admin can create saving accounts with automatically generated unique account numbers, approved users and a default balance of 10,000 USD.